 Geospatial analysis often involves the design and execution of one or more ‘models’.
 In many instances pre-existing models or simple variants of these are used.
 Such models may be provided within standard GIS packages, or they may be offered by third parties as add-ons, or they may have been specially developed for specific applications, such as airborne pollution dispersal modeling, flood modeling, wildfire management or traffic forecasting.
 In other cases models are designed using a number of approaches and tools, and then applied to address the specific problem at hand.
 The construction of such models follows the well-trodden procedure known as the “build-fit-criticize” cycle.
 This envisages the designer building a model on paper or computer or using a physical analogue, and then developing the model by evaluating its behavior under various conditions and datasets.
 By examining the performance of the model (the criticize part of the cycle) in terms of outputs, performance speed, completeness, robustness, efficiency, quality and ultimately, fitness for purpose, the model can be progressively improved and fine-tuned to meet the requirements.

 Elsewhere in this Guide are many examples of specific and generic models that have been developed for use in the geospatial field.
 These range from simple deterministic models of behavior (distance decay models), to so-called ‘cartographic modeling’ (essentially map algebra and related operations), through to complex micro-simulation modeling frameworks that may be used for a wide range of bottom-up and dynamic modeling problems.
 Extended discussion of models and modeling in the context of geospatial analysis has been provided by Harvey (1968, Chs.
-10-12), Goodchild et al. (1993) and Longley et al. (2010, Chs.
-8 and 16)and readers are recommended to review these discussions before embarking upon spatial model building.
-In particular Longley et al. (2010) characterize geospatial modeling, as opposed to analysis, as involving: multiple stages (perhaps representing different points in time); implementing ideas and hypotheses; and experimenting with policy options and scenarios.
+10-12), Goodchild et al. (1993) and Longley et al. (2015, Ch15) and readers are recommended to review these discussions before embarking upon spatial model building.
+In particular Longley et al. (2015) characterize geospatial modeling, as opposed to analysis, as involving: multiple stages (perhaps representing different points in time); implementing ideas and hypotheses about the behavior of the real world; and experimenting with policy options and scenarios.

 Unfortunately, as with many other areas of GIS, the term model has acquired a wide range of meanings.
 In a number of GIS packages, such as ArcGIS and Idrisi, model building refers specifically to the use of graphical tools to design and execute a series of geoprocessing tasks.
 This provides both a way of designing and communicating the workflow associated with a task, and a means of implementing that workflow in a convenient manner.
 A very simple ArcGIS example illustrates this (Figure 3‑5).